 It might surprise you to learn that an Alaska vacation is within the financial reach of all travelers, regardless of their budget.
-The cost of traveling in Alaska does vary considerably, depending on the time of year you want to travel, the mode of transportation you choose, the type of accommodations you select, and what activities you choose.
+But be aware that the cost of traveling in Alaska does vary considerably, depending on the time of year you want to travel, the mode of transportation you choose, the type of accommodations you select, and what activities you choose.

 The least expensive time to visit Alaska is during the winter.
 We recommend the months of December – March.
 Winter in Alaska is a great value where you can go skiing, dog sledding, snowmobiling, and snowshoeing through Alaska’s pristine wilderness very affordably.
 These months are also the best time to view the Northern Lights (also known as Aurora Borealis).
 If you stay in a moderate Alaska hotel and take a few local tours, you should estimate about $200 per person/per day, based on double occupancy.
 If, however, you choose to take a scenic helicopter or flightseeing private plane flight or stay at an all-inclusive remote lodge, you would probably need to increase your budget to about $500 – $800 per person per day.